primitivefinance/rmm-docs/docs/faq/general/02-risks.md

 ### Were the RMM contracts audited?

-Yes, our contracts were audited by multiple leading security companies, you can learn more on our [dedicated page](/technical/security/audits).
+Yes.
+RMM protocol contracts have been audited by five security firms, making it one of the most audited set of smart contracts in DeFi (if not the most).
+You can learn more about it on our [dedicated page](/technical/security/audits).

+While these audits give high confidence in the protocol's security, the smart contracts still have the possibility of containing bugs.
+Along with the audits, Primitive has a $1,000,000 bug bounty on [Immunefi](https://immunefi.com/bounty/primitive/), and $10,000,000 of coverage by [Sherlock](https://sherlock.xyz/).

 ### Are there any admin Keys?